 There are specialized speakers for different uses

 This is something that might be more important for some people than others.
 If you’re only playing music, then you’ll probably be fine with any of these options.
-Heck, even the new JBL Connect+ feature on the JBL Flip 5 and Charge 5 will let you sync up to 100 speakers together.
-But if you want to use speakers for home entertainment like gaming or watching movies, it matters what kind of speakers are available.
+But if you want to use speakers for home entertainment like gaming or watching movies, it matters what kind of speakers you choose.

-For example, suppose you’re trying to set up surround sound for your living room.
-In that case, it’s probably a good idea to make sure that whichever ecosystem you choose doesn’t only sell small satellite speakers because you’ll also need a subwoofer.
-If want something simple like the Sonos Playbase for one TV, you’ll need to make sure that whichever brand you choose has something that fits your use case.
-Sonos is great at having multiple speakers for multiple purposes, but they aren’t the only company to do so.
+For example, if you are setting up surround sound in your living room, it is a good idea to make sure the ecosystem you choose offers more than just small satellite speakers, since you will also need a subwoofer.
+If you want something simple like the Sonos Playbase for a single TV, you should check that the brand you are considering has a product that fits your specific needs.
+Sonos does a great job of offering speakers for a variety of use cases, but they are not the only company with that level of versatility.

 What is a 5.1 or 7.1 channel setup?

-If you’re looking into different home audio speakers, you might find terms being thrown around like 5.1 or 7.1 compatible.
-What exactly does that mean?
-While it may seem confusing at first, it’s way simpler to understand than it appears, so don’t be discouraged.
-These numbers refer to how many speakers you have hooked up at once, with the “.1” being a subwoofer.
-So if you have a 5.1 speaker setup, you have five speakers and a sub.
-The same is true with a 7.1 speaker setup.
-It just means that you have seven different speakers and a sub.
-Easy right?
+If you are exploring different home audio speakers, you might come across terms like 5.1 or 7.1 compatible.
+What do these numbers actually mean?
+While they might seem confusing at first, they are easier to understand than you might think.
+These numbers refer to how many speakers are connected in your setup, with the “.1” representing a subwoofer.
+So, a 5.1 system means you have five speakers and one subwoofer.
+A 7.1 system means seven speakers and a subwoofer.
+Simple enough.

 It gets a little more complicated when considering the different kinds of speakers.
 In a 5.1 speaker setup, you’ll have left and right channel speakers, a center channel speaker, left and right surround speakers (usually next to or behind the seating area), and the subwoofer.
 A 7.1 setup is the same setup but with two additional surround speakers behind you.